 Privacy and security considerations

 Privacy and security are the crux of using any VPN extension.
-Here’s what to keep in mind with Hoxx:
+Here’s what to keep in mind with Hoxx: Free vpn for microsoft edge browser: comprehensive guide to free extensions, setup, safety tips, and performance insights 2026

 - Data collection: VPN extensions can see your browser’s traffic and metadata.
 Some providers keep logs or telemetry data, even on paid plans.
 Review the privacy policy and terms to understand what’s stored and for how long.